nnellans/bicep-guide/README.md

 Each Parameter must be set to one of the supported Data Types (see below)

-Optionally, you can use = to set a default value for the Parameter
+Optionally, you can use `=` to set a default value for the Parameter

-The default value can use expressions, but it can NOT use the 'reference' or 'list' functions
+The default value can use expressions, but it can NOT use the `reference` or `list` functions

 ```bicep
 param myParameter1 string